dnsimple/dnsimple-support/content/articles/ssl-certificates-types.markdown

 ![](/files/dnsimple-ssltypes-greenbar.png)

 <callout>
 DNSimple currently doesn't provide extended validation certificates.
-However, we provide some recommendation at [this page](/articles/can-ev-ssl-certificates).
+However, we provide a recommendation for a CA that does [here](/articles/can-ev-ssl-certificates).
 </callout>